 With so many different techniques, the terminology around printmaking can be confusing for anyone who isn’t a printmaker!
-That’s why we have put together this glossary of terms to help you when choosing an original print to add to your collection.
+That’s why we’ve put together this glossary of terms to help you when choosing an original print to add to your collection.

 WHAT IS AN ORIGINAL PRINT?

-An original print is not a reproduction print, it is a print that is manually printed onto paper by the artist from an image they have created on a plate, block or screen.
-Because of the hand printing method used, no two prints are competely identical, with small variations occuring.
+An original print is not a reproduction; it is a print that is manually created by the artist on a plate, block, or screen.
+The process involves printing onto paper, and because it’s a hand-printed method, no two prints are completely identical.
+Small variations naturally occur.

 LIMITED EDITIONS AND ARTISTS PROOFS

-A limited edition is when the artist decides how many prints will be made from a plate or screen.
-The number of prints can vary greatly, and is determined by the choice of the artist as well as the method of printing used. some methods such as etching create a much more durable plate which can create a large number of prints, whereas a collagraph plate may be more delicate or made from perishable materials.
-The size of the edition can also effect the price of the print.
+A limited edition means the artist has decided on a specific number of prints to be made from a plate or screen.
+The number can vary greatly, depending on the artist’s choice and the printing method.
+Some methods, like etching, create more durable plates and allow for larger editions, while others, like collagraphs, are more delicate or made from perishable materials.
+The size of the edition can also affect the price of the print.

 MONOPRINT / MONOTYPE